jbowdre/runtimeterror/content/posts/further-down-the-bunny-hole/index.md

 After admiring the magnificence of my new pull zone, I clicked the menu button at the top right and select **Copy Pull Zone ID** and made a note of that as well.

 ### GitHub Action
 I found the [bunnycdn-storage-deploy](https://github.com/ayeressian/bunnycdn-storage-deploy) Action which makes it easy to upload content to a Bunny storage zone and also purge the cache of the pull zone at the same time.
-For that to work, I had to add a few new[action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to my GitHub repo:
+For that to work, I had to add a few new [action secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to my GitHub repo:

 | Name                     | Sample Value                  | Description                                                                                                  |
 |--------------------------|-------------------------------|--------------------------------------------------------------------------------------------------------------|